 Even when accounting for charity care, patients usually pay less — and often far less — than the publicly listed prices.

-Keep in mind that the price transparency grade does not align with a hospital’s actual cost of care.
+Keep in mind that the price transparency grade doesn't reflect the cost of care.
 For example, a hospital with a B+ grade isn’t necessarily cheaper than one graded as a C – it only provides publicly listed prices that are more accurate, which in turn can better help you financially prepare for your stay.

 Vetting the top-scoring hospitals